Iceland now feels like the coronavirus never happened

 (CNN) — The bars and restaurants are full.
 People are out enjoying themselves.
 Spectacular geological attractions are wide open to tourists.
-Anyone visiting Iceland right now could be forgiven for thinking they've arrived in a parallel universe where the coronovirus never happened.
+Anyone visiting Iceland right now could be forgiven for thinking they've arrived in a parallel universe where the coronavirus never happened.

 It's a tantalizing prospect.
 For people arriving from countries still under lockdown, the sheer normality of eating lunch in a bustling Reykjavik cafe is almost as thrilling as peering over the thundering abyss of Iceland's mighty Gullfoss waterfall.